sassoftware/enlighten-apply/SAS_EM_ML_examples/README.md

 7.)
 Run the flow.

-NOTE: The SAS program file claim_prediction_challenge.sas and the model package file claim_prediction_challenge.spk are provided for for redunancy.
+NOTE: The SAS program file claim_prediction_challenge.sas and the model package file claim_prediction_challenge.spk are provided for redunancy.